 .
 Select the profile to import.
 An architecture model can

 use multiple profiles at once.

 Alternatively, open the Profile Editor by navigating to Modeling > Profile Editor.
 You can import a profile into any open dictionaries or models.

-For a System Composer component that is linked to a Simulink® behavior model, the profile must be imported into the Simulink model before applying a stereotype from it to the component.
+For a System Composer component linked to a Simulink behavior model, the profile must be imported into the Simulink model before applying a stereotype to the component.
 Since the Property Inspector on the Simulink side does not display stereotypes, this workflow is not finalized.

-To manage profiles after they have been imported, navigate to Modeling > Profiles > Manage .
+To manage profiles after they have been imported, open the Manage Profiles tool by navigating to Modeling > Profiles > Manage .